 This gorgeous pâtisserie house whips up dessert creations that are almost too beautiful to eat.
 Their macarons, pastries, and cakes come infused with seasonal and exotic flavours like Hong Kong milk tea, Chinese ginger vinegar, limoncello, and bellini.
 Light lunch sets are also available.

-This almost-alfresco café serves coffee, tea, smoothies, and juices along with brunch items like Organic Chia & Oat Sago ($75) and Sweet Corn & Zucchini Fritter ($115) during the day, and bar snacks and sharing boards during evenings.
-Munch on a bowl of Chilli Pepper Stuffed with Cheese ($45) or split a Taco Board ($162) between your friends.
-Fair warning: Their selection of Espresso Martinis are dangerous.
-Stick with the Classic ($69) or try the Salted Caramel ($89) for a fun night out.
+This almost-alfresco café serves coffee, tea, smoothies, and juices along with brunch items like the açaí bowl ($90) and blueberry and banana pancakes ($105) during the day, and bar snacks during evenings, such as the beef cheek bao tacos ($38) and red pepper hummus ($75).
+Fair warning: Their selection of espresso martinis are dangerous.
+Stick with the classic ($75) or try the salted caramel ($79) for a fun night out.